 Dana and Charlie Black are also set to appear at the festival.
 Dana’s credits include No. 1 hits by George Strait, “Write This Down” and “Check Yes or No.” Charlie’s tunes have been recorded by country greats like Anne Murray, Reba McEntire, Phil Vassar and Alan Jackson.
 Dana and Charlie met as staff songwriters in Nashville in the 1990s.

 In all, more than 100 songwriters are scheduled for the festival, with more than 200 performances.

 Ross Orenstein is a songwriter on the Festival’s Board of Directors who has been working with the festival for the last eight years.
 He said the beauty of the event is the interchange it allows between writers and their fans.

 “The venues are intimate,” Orenstein said.
 “The songwriters share the stories behind their songs during their performances and are very open to interacting with attendees after the show.”

-One special part of this year’s festival is set for Oct.
-6. The “Honoring Our Songwriting Warriors” session will allow military veterans to share how writing music has helped heal their wounds of war.
+One special part of this year’s festival is the “Honoring Our Songwriting Warriors” session will allow military veterans to share how writing music has helped heal their wounds of war.